-Furniture Selection Tips: How to Use Color and Texture to Create Personality
+Furniture Selection Tips: Color and Texture

 You want your home to represent the best version of yourself.
 The tidy, attentive, effortless version that makes you feel both relaxed and on top of it.
 How to layer that feeling into a space?
 By choosing textures and colors that communicate that best-version of you.
 In this edition of Furniture Selection Tips, we look at how incorporating texture and color influences the vibe of your home.